-Products with Aldenine: Osmotics Anti-Radical Age Defense ($111 in the TIA shop), Zelens Skin Science Serum, Dermaxime Rejuvenating Day Cream, Skin Doctors Antarctilyne Plump, Hydropeptide Power Lift ($54) has a total four peptides, a slew of antioxidants and, they boast, 21 hydrating elements.
+Products with Aldenine: Osmotics Anti-Radical Age Defense ($111), Zelens Skin Science Serum, Dermaxime Rejuvenating Day Cream, Skin Doctors Antarctilyne Plump, Hydropeptide Power Lift ($54) has a total four peptides, a slew of antioxidants and, they boast, 21 hydrating elements.
 With the rich formula of a night cream, this is good for smoothing skin and evening out skin tone.
 With some silicone and preservatives, this is not formulated for the purists within us, but it is formulated to work.

 A tetrapeptide is made up of four amino acids and, like all peptides, it signals our bodies to do things – like get busy and produce more collagem, for example.
 Unlike most peptides, caprooyl tetrapeptide-3 is derived from a growth factor.
 The caprooyl part is a lipid, which is supposed to increase stability and skin penetration.
 It is supposed to increase collagen lll by 34% as well as laminin production by 26% and laminin 5 by 49%.